 It has been used unlawfully but you don't want us to delete it.

-It's not relevant any more, but you want us to keep it for use in legal claims.
+It is not relevant anymore, but you want us to keep it for use in legal claims.

-You’ve already asked us to stop using your data but you’re waiting for us to tell you if we’re allowed to keep on using it.
+You have already asked us to stop using your information but you are waiting for us to tell you if we are allowed to keep on using it.

 Please note that we may be required by law to retain certain information.
 Before we are able to provide you with any information or correct any inaccuracies, we may ask you provide other details to help us respond to your request.